SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 * Recovery output repertory and transfer it to your local machine using Fillezila or `scp `

-if `scp` mode transgert from your local machine terminal as follow
+  - if `scp` mode transfert from your local machine terminal as follow

 {% highlight bash %}
 scp -r formationX@bioinfo-master.ird.fr:/home/formationX/OUTPUT_FROGSV3/ .